 To guarantee comprehensive monitoring, all participants in the Europe Soya programme shall be subject to inspections.
 Confirmation of compliance with the Europe Soya Guidelines resulting from external inspections shall be passed on within the value chain in the form of a certificate.
-The certificates are published on the Donau Soja website.
-In case of certified unprocessed soya beans, lot-based certificates (lot certificates) shall additionally be issued by the agricultural collector to the primary processor.
-In case of certified processed soya produce, certificates of traceability may additionally be issued by the primary processor to the marketer.
+The certificates and the company's master data (name, scope and location) are published on the Donau Soja website.
+In the case of certified unprocessed soya beans, lot-based certificates (lot certificates) shall additionally be issued from the agricultural collector to the primary processor.
+In the case of certified processed soya products, certificates of traceability shall additionally be issued from the primary processor to the marketer where required by the EU Deforestation Regulation (EU) 2023/1115; these certificates can also be issued on a voluntary basis.
+All participants in the Europe Soya programme are required to keep the relevant documentation for at least 5 years, or longer if otherwise agreed by contract with Donau Soja Organisation.
 All participants in the Europe Soya system may be inspected at any time, and on a risk basis, in the form of risk-based sampling in supervisory inspections.